Contracts Vs Upgrades - What's the difference?

 After you've received your order you'll find in the packing: your new phone, a new SIM, the full written contract you've agreed to and some informational material.
 The SIM that comes with the packaging will have its own number - you can just use this new number and cancel your old contract separately.
 However most people will wish to keep their old number on their new network, either way you'll still be using this new SIM card in your new phone.

-To transfer your number, first call your old network and ask for a PAC code (Port Authorisation Code) - it's a code in the format
+To transfer your number, first text PAC to 65075 using your old SIM - within a minute you'll receive a code in the format

 When you're ready to switch, check the informational materials that came with your new phone for a website link or phone number to initiate the transfer.
 They'll need three things: